thesheps/trunk-based-dev/PITCHME.md

 Note:

 - Every commit gets deployed to a test environment _quickly_.
-- Every commit must be integrated locally before pushing.
+- Every commit must be integrated locally before pushing rather than fire and forget.
 - Everyone is working on the same branch, more visibility of changes.
 - With trunk-based development, you build once and promote.
+- Ultimately by working on processes that allow code to integrate early, you reduce developer toil and the amount of time it takes to physically get code into a production-like environment.

 ---